zekaryas1/notes/docs/Frameworks/React/React native.md

 - React native uses flex which is similar to css flex for styling.
 	- [Layout with Flexbox · React Native](https://reactnative.dev/docs/flexbox)
-	- every component has display flex and it direction is `column` unlike web which row.
+	- Every component has display flex and it direction is `column` unlike web which row.
 	- Check out the react native layout system to learn how styling works
 		- [About Yoga | Yoga](https://www.yogalayout.dev/docs/about-yoga)
-- what does `{flex: 1}`?
+- What does `{flex: 1}`?
-	- setting an element to `flex: 1`, i.e a container is a common practice that has a specific purpose in layout design.
+	- Setting an element to `flex: 1`, i.e a container is a common practice that has a specific purpose in layout design.
 		- Takes Up Available Space
 			- similar to `flex-grow`
 		- Relative Sizing